 #3 Titanfall 2

-From development studio, Respawn Entertainment comes their latest video game title Titanfall 2.
-Players will still have the competitive online multiplayer component that Titanfall is known for, however, this time around the sequel launches with a full singleplayer narrative campaign.
+Respawn Entertainment kept up with the Titanfall franchsie with the release of Titanfall 2 in 2016.
+Players will still have the competitive online multiplayer component that Titanfall is known for, however, this time around the sequel launched with a full singleplayer narrative campaign.
 This is something that was often brought up when Titanfall originally released and luckily the developers kept that in mind when crafting up Titanfall 2.

 Within the campaign players will be taking on the role of Jack Cooper, a Militia pilot that earned his Titan after the mech’s driver was killed-in-action.
 Now Jack Cooper must work his way back from behind enemy lines.